exercism/problem-specifications/tournament.md

 Blithering Badgers             |  3 |  1 |  0 |  2 |  3
 Courageous Californians        |  3 |  0 |  1 |  2 |  1
 ```

+The outcome should be ordered by points, descending.
+To keep things simple ties
+are broken by looking at the number of wins and if that doesn't solve anything
+by ordering the team names alphabetically.